chupacabra007/microservices/README.md

-# Otus

-This folder contains a bunch of microservices and CICD pipeline configuration.
+It's a template project based on microservices architecture.